 Aqua tells Ansem how she’s been driven by her promises to come back to rescue her friends, and Ansem is inspired to remember “a boy I once knew.”
 He tells the story of how that boy has travelled across the worlds “to keep the light safe.”
 Aqua asks is something has gone wrong in the Realm of Night, and Ansem is able to remember the rough details, and says that the boy saved the worlds more than once with his Keyblade.
 Aqua suspects it might be one of her brothers, but Ansem is sure he doesn’t know those names.

-As he continues to think on the boy, something very unusual happens: “Dearly Beloved” begins to play inside of the game for what I believe to be the first time in the series.
+As he continues to think on the boy, something very unusual happens: “Dearly Beloved” begins to play inside of the game for the first time since KH1.
 Ansem talks about how he did “terrible things” to the boy and his friends, and more.
 He asks a rhetorical question, saying that “While the boy slept his long sleep, I hid the results of my research inside him.”
 He doesn’t explain what he means, but he hopes that the boy, “A boy like him who touches so many hearts, he could […] save all those people whose lives I managed to ruin.
 So many are still waiting for their new beginning, their birth by sleep.”

 While I’d love to dive into this title drop like I did “Chain of Memories,” Nomura’s failure to address the idea during the completed version of Birth By Sleep largely prevents me, but we’re about to get a hint of what he means when Aqua asks if Ansem remembers the boy’s name.
 Ansem starts to answer, only for the segment to cut out in favour of the next, but the cut is not so hard as it first appears.